 States and international organisations concerned with promoting development around the world have periodically formulated a set of goals that less developed countries and aid donors should aim for.
 These goals have most recently been phrased in terms of Sustainable Development Goals (SDGs; these are, for example, related to poverty, inequality, health and gender).
 The UN system publishes data indicating the extent to which countries are achieving SDGs, as well as many other data on these countries.
-In this project, students will use these data to investigate patterns and reasons for the variation in the achievement of SDGs.
+In this project, students will use these data, or alternative data on similar issues, to investigate patterns and reasons for the variation in the achievement of SDGs.